- Written by Dr.Mehmet Demircioglu

 If you are at month 4, month 5, or month 6, you may still be in an incomplete growth phase.
 A thin result at that point can improve.
 Native shock loss can recover.
 Texture can settle.
 Hair shafts can thicken over time.

-This is why judging a hair transplant too early is one of the easiest ways to create unnecessary fear.
+Judging a hair transplant too early is one of the easiest ways to create unnecessary fear.
 The patient sees a weak stage, labels it failure, and starts searching for another surgery before the first one has shown its real outcome.

 There are exceptions.
 If the hairline direction is clearly wrong, the design is obviously unnatural, the donor area is visibly overharvested, or there are serious skin problems, an earlier expert assessment can be useful.
 But assessment is not the same as immediate surgery.